Terms used to describe religious ideas and terms, and jargon used by religious groups.

 Placebo, placebo effect.
 From the Latin for "I shall please."
 A placebo is a substance containing no medication taken by a patient who thinks it will make them well.
 For example, a sugar pill (for a non-diabetic of course).
-The only effect it has is in the user's mind, and so simply because the patient believes the pill will make them well, it does.
-The larger, more brightly coloured and expensive the pill, the stronger the placebo effect.
+The only effect it has is in the user's mind, but because the patient believes the pill will make them well, it does.
+The larger, more brightly coloured and expensive the pill (example), the stronger the placebo effect.
 Placebos are used in new drug trials to compare the effect of the drug itself with the results simply due to the expectation that the drug will work.
-The placebo effect is not limited to just pills - the effect has also been noticed with inert objects held by the patient (eg, rocks) and physical excercises or rituals.
+The placebo effect is not limited to just pills – the effect has also been noticed with inert objects held by the patient (eg, rocks) and physical exercises or rituals.

 Pluralism.
 The false belief that all religions are equally valid.
 (This can be extended to worldviews and lifestyles.)
 See the law of non-contradiction for an example why pluralism is wrong.

 Kenneth R Samples puts it well in his article The Challenge of Religious Pluralism: